 - University counselling centres - these can be excellent placements for the early gaining of skills.
 Brief contracts are often used.

 - Third sector (charity) settings and independent psychotherapy organisations – these can be excellent starting points for gaining experience in the early stages of the programme.

 - Organisational settings and Employee Assistance Programmes (EAP) - time-limited work may address issues of stress, bullying, conflict resolution, time management or misconduct.

 Can I work while I train?

-The programme at Regent’s is full-time.
-While you are only on campus for a maximum of two days, the rest of the programme’s requirements, such as practice placements, supervision, personal therapy, academic work and assignments, and research, will quickly fill up the rest of your week.
-There is little time for paid work outside of these demands.
-We have found that trainees have often struggled to maintain paid work while staying on top of all the training asks of them.
-This can have a significant impact on learning, engagement, practice and academic work, well-being and ultimately success on the programme, so we do advise you to consider this issue carefully.
+The DPsych is full-time.
+While you are only on campus for a maximum of two days, practice placements, supervision, personal therapy, academic assignments, and research, will quickly fill up the rest of your week.
+There is little time for paid work outside these tasks and demands.
+We have found that trainees can struggle to maintain paid work while staying on top of all the training asks of them.
+This can sometimes have a significant impact on learning, engagement, well-being and ultimately outcomes while on the programme, so we do advise you to consider this issue carefully.